Privacy Policy

 (e) Technical data (IoTA Mobile App and IoT PI)

-(f) Your privacy decisions (IoTA Mobile App and IoT PI)
+(f) Your privacy requests (IoTA Mobile App and IoT PI)

 (g) Location (IoT PI and IoTA Mobile App)